Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Related Work

-\paragraph{Dynamic Facial Identity Signatures.} In ongoing research on how humans recognize and attribute faces, cognitive scientists have studied the impact of ``dynamic facial identity signatures'' (\ie, characteristic or identity-specific movements of a face) for identity recognition, especially when limited appearance-specific ``static identity'' cues are available~\cite{OToole_2002_CogSci}.
-In one experiment, scientists projected facial animations generated by human actors onto a computer-generated average head~\cite{Hill_2001_CurrentBio}.
-Subjects were able to learn to discriminate individuals based solely on facial motion.
-In another, subjects correctly attributed animations of synthetic faces and to their morphed versions~\cite{Knappmeyer_2001_JoV}.
-These studies have focused on the learnability of dynamic signatures by human observers and observed a positive trend when dynamic behavior was the most or the only reliable cue to identity.
-Most recent work performed human user studies in the context of deepfake videos and suggested that behavior signatures could be used to distinguish synthesized videos regardless of their visual appearance~\cite{Qiaomu2022StudyDeepFakeVideo}.
-We wish to seek such ``dynamic facial identity signatures'' in our efforts to fingerprint a synthetic talking head.
-This will allow us to abstract away the appearance of an avatar, and therefore, attribute an avatar to the driving identity instead of the target identity shown in the avatar.
+\paragraph{Dynamic Facial Identity Signatures.} Cognitive scientists have studied the impact of ``dynamic facial identity signatures'' (\ie, characteristic or identity-specific movements of a face) for identity recognition for humans~\cite{OToole_2002_CogSci}.
+In one experiment, scientists projected facial animations generated by human actors onto an average head and found that subjects discriminated between individuals based solely on facial motion~\cite{Hill_2001_CurrentBio}.
+In another, subjects correctly attributed animations of synthetic faces to their morphed versions~\cite{Knappmeyer_2001_JoV}.
+While these studies point to the existence of ``dynamic facial identity signatures'' that humans rely on, ours is the first method that isolates these from videos.

-\paragraph{Talking Head Generators.} Given a target portrait and a driving video of a user, modern talking head generators~\cite{wang2022latent,hong2022depth,Siarohin_2019_NeurIPS,Zakharov_2019_ICCV,Zakharov20,Khakhulin2022ROME,Drobyshev22MP,wang2021facevid2vid,tps2022} reenact the target portrait by using motions (facial expressions and head poses) from the driving video.
-Instead of using a single target frame, talking head generators may use an image set to capture better person-specific appearance and unseen background~\cite{mallya2022implicit}.
-To transfer the motions from the driver video, most of these generators rely on additional deep neural networks to decompose motions from the appearance of the driving video in a form of appearance-agnostic sparse keypoints and dense motion fields.